Courses: Civil Litigation Clinic, Housing Adjudication Clinic, Externship Seminar, Trial Advocacy,

 Professor of Law at the University of North Dakota School of Law, instructing the

 school’s Housing and Employment Litigation Clinic.
 While at the University of North

 Dakota Law School, he also coached the school’s National Trial Team.
 In both 2008

-and 2009, the UND team won its Regional Championship and advanced as National Finalists
+and 2009, the UND team won its Regional Championship and advanced to the National

 Professor Schaffzin began his career at Pepper Hamilton LLP in Philadelphia.
 At Pepper,